 Related reading: How to make a fire in the wild

-- You can use it to hide your supplies (wrap them up in it and bury the supplies when you leave camp for hunting or whatever other reason)
+- Use it to hide your supplies.
+Wrap them up in it and bury the supplies when you leave camp for hunting or whatever other reason.

 There are many more uses for a tarp and you can look them up on the internet.
-One thing is certain, it’s a versatile survival item that should be in your survival bag.
+One thing is sure, it’s a versatile survival item that should be in your survival bag.

 - You can use it to start a fire by using sunlight or a simple battery.

-- You can use it as a heat reflector with fire to stay warm
+- Use it as a heat reflector with fire to stay warm.

-- You can use it to wrap berries or other food you forage
+- Use it to wrap berries or other food you forage.

-Aluminum it’s such a versatile item that people use it for various purposes not only in a survival situation, but in everyday life and the internet is full of sites showing you what can be done with aluminum foil, from party decorations to improvising an antenna.
+Aluminum is such a versatile item that people use it for various purposes.
+They use it not only in a survival situation but in everyday life applications.
+The internet is full of sites showing you what can be done with aluminum foil, from party decorations to improvising an antenna.

 You might also like this article: Survival improvise cooking you should know

-- You can cut it open and use the small threads as fishing line, dental floss or as thread to sew clothes.
-You can even use them as shoelaces
+- You can cut it open and use the small threads as fishing line, dental floss or thread to sew clothes.
+You can even use them as shoelaces.

 And the list goes on.
 There are books on the internet teaching you how a paracord can be used in various scenarios and why it should be in your survival bag.
-When it comes to this item I chose to go with a Paracrod belt and besides the belt I also have a paracord watch.
-The belt it’s a good idea because you can’t lose it and it’s always with you, while the survival watch is something I wear every day, it’s a good substitute for the belt and it also looks pretty good.
+When it comes to this item, I chose to go with a Paracord belt and besides the belt, I also have a paracord watch.
+The belt is a good idea because you can’t lose it and it’s always with you, while the survival watch is something I wear every day, it’s a good substitute for the belt and it also looks pretty good.

 If you are in the wilderness and there are pine trees in your area, then lady luck is smiling upon you.
 Pine resin is the sticky substance that comes out of the bark of the tree when the trunk has been cut.
 It’s a defense mechanism of the tree that helps it seal the wounds and prevents it from being exposed to insects.
 You will notice that the resin hardens and crystallizes when exposed to air, but that it’s no problem because it can be melted down.
 Here is how you can use pine resin:

 - Pine resin can be used to treat wounds.
-If you mix it with water it will create an antiseptic that can treat wounds.
+If you mix it with water, it will create an antiseptic that can heal wounds.

 You can collect pine resin and carry it in your survival bag for later use, just make sure you don’t store it near a heat source.

-- You can use it for self-defense or offensive actions
+- Use it for self-defense or offensive actions.

 - You can use it for building up a shelter and any other projects you might think off.